Monaco. You’re at the annual Melody Amber Chess Tournament.

 Just when you’re impressed to no end, things get even better.

 The second half of the tournament is played with a view of the board that’s as black as the inside of your eyelid.

 You can only marvel at players who exhibit superhuman powers of memory, braininess and strategy.

-It’s compulsive viewing with blindfolded players; a game that’s been forever the same comes off as something new, unexpected and compelling.
+It’s compulsive viewing with blindfolded players.
+Chess comes off as something new, unexpected and compelling.

-No, we’re not talking tennis or are we looking on as a golf pro putts for a championship.
+No, we’re not talking tennis nor are we looking on as a golf pro putts for a championship.

 This sport requires a more intense and enduring silence.

-It’s soccer for the blind, a five-a-side spirited tussle.
+It’s soccer for the blind, a five-a-side spirited match.

 Despite impaired sight, the ball is controlled and passed with accuracy.